osiloke/mezzanine_widgets/README.rst

 =========
 :Author: Osi Emoekpere (http://osiloke.blogspot.com, http://twitter.com/osilocks)

-:info: This app extends mezzanine applications by provides an interface for adding dynamic custom content like a twitter mentions widget, custom text, custom html to mezzanine pages.
+:info: This app extends mezzanine applications by provides an interface for adding dynamic custom content like a twitter mentions widget or slideshow to mezzanine pages.

 Requirements
 ============